saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 * added languages Spanish Colombia and fixed state
 = 1.1.5 =
 * finished translation
+= 1.1.6 =
+* fixed shipping method, disable others method when is it used

 == Upgrade Notice ==
 = 1.1 =